rhdtownsend/gyre/docs/source/ref-guide/osc-equations/dimless-form.rst

      - Scaling factor for gravitational potential perturbations.
 Set to 1 for normal behavior, and to 0 for the :ads_citet:`cowling:1941` approximation
+   * - :math:`\alphagbc`
+     - :nml_n:`alpha_gbc`
+     - Scaling factor for the :math:`y_1` term in the outer gravitational potential boundary condition (the second line of eqn. :math:numref:`e:outer-bc`).
+Set to 1 for normal behavior, and to 0 to suppress this term
    * - :math:`\alphathm`
      - :nml_n:`alpha_thm`
      - Scaling factor for local thermal timescale.
 Set to 1 for normal